 When we look over this page, it becomes apparent why dysautonomia or autonomic nervous system dysfunction is rampant in our society — because almost everyone is dealing with chronic stress of some sort.
 Who isn’t dealing with a handful of the potential stressors in our list above?
 Not many.

 Therefore, there aren’t many people who wouldn’t benefit from increasing their parasympathetic nervous system activity.
 For both those who already have an existing health condition and those attempting to protect their health in the future, preventing or managing overstimulation of the sympathetic nervous system is essential for optimal physical, emotional, and spiritual health, no matter how you look at it.

-If you have dysautonomia or any of the conditions we’ve talked about on this page, contact me today for a one-on-one consultation to enhance your mental and physical health and well-being, take charge of your healing journey, and live life more fully.
+If you have dysautonomia or any of the conditions we’ve talked about on this page and need someone in your corner, contact me today for a one-on-one consultation to enhance your mental and physical health and well-being, take charge of your healing journey, and live life more fully.